icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to ~900 lines for SourceForge online 'ReadMe'.txt

   COM port behavior on framing errors.
 Useful when e.g. changing baud rates (feature request #321).

 Important changes:
-- Additional workaround applied to prevent 'ObjectDisposedException' when disconnecting USB/RS-232 converters (USB CDC) without closing the serial COM port (bug #382).
-Workaround also applies when undocking or hibernating a computer running YAT without closing the serial COM port, as well as when restarting devices that implement a virtual serial COM port (USB CDC).
+- Additional workaround applied to prevent potential 'ObjectDisposedException' or 'UnauthorizedAccessException' when disconnecting USB/RS-232 converters (USB CDC) without closing the serial COM port (bug #382).
+  Workaround also applies when undocking or hibernating a computer running YAT without closing the serial COM port, and when restarting devices that implement a virtual serial COM port (USB CDC).
 - Option to disable user interaction question when a serial COM port, a local network interface or a USB Ser/HID device is no longer available; terminal will silently stay closed (feat. req. #316).
 - Improved speed on sending and receiving, preventing application freeze on fast data (bug #383).